 Who I have paid to some degree or another, but to whom I owe a hell of a lot more

-So who will be coming around to bust your kneecaps (with baseball bats of guilt) until you pay up?
+So who will be coming around to bust your kneecaps (with lead pipes of guilt) until you pay up?